BlackRock backs new hub for company climate data

 BlackRock said it is joining the Transition Pathway Initiative, or TPI, a London-based group that is already supported by dozens of major institutional investors, from banks to public retirement funds.

-“It is BlackRock’s investment conviction that climate risk is investment risk,” the company’s global head of investment stewartship, Sandy Boss, said in a statement.
+“It is BlackRock’s investment conviction that climate risk is investment risk,” the company’s global head of investment stewardship, Sandy Boss, said in a statement.

 BlackRock’s chief executive announced a shift toward more sustainable investments almost two years ago.